almartson/Bamtang_Games_GameDev_Q_2_CHESS_BOARD_Chess_SFML_2_3_2/README.md

 2-	Copy the '...\bin''s Folder content.

 3-	Look for a folder called 'Release'.
 Check if it has some SFML files, such as: sfml-graphics-2.dll, sfml-system-2.dll, sfml-window-2.dll, etc. In case those are missing:

-     Paste all files copied in step (2) in that folder.
+     Paste all the files copied in step (2) into that folder.

 4-	Have all images in the same Folder as in step (3).